HomeDing/homeding.github.io/boards/esp01.md

 Some of the ESP8266 ESP-01 boards use a (cheper) flash chip from the vendor PUYA.
 This chip has a slightly different behavior when writing data to the flash memory than the original flash chips that have been used.
 Therefore a modification in the code needs to be activated.

-For version 2.5.2 of the ESP8266 board package this can be enabled by addingthe following code to the Esp.h file in `packages\esp8266\hardware\esp8266\2.5.2\cores\esp8266\Esp.h`.
+For version 2.5.2 of the ESP8266 board package this can be enabled by adding the following code to the Esp.h file in `packages\esp8266\hardware\esp8266\2.5.2\cores\esp8266\Esp.h`.

 ```CPP
 #ifndef PUYA_SUPPORT